5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 Similar to intitle, but looks for all the specified terms in the title.

 ### inurl
 Searches for the specified term in the url.
-For example inurl:"
+For example inurl:"login.php".

+### allinurl
+Same as inurl, but searches for all terms in the url.

+### filetype
+Searchs for specific file types. filetypes:pdf wil looks for pdf files in websites.
+Similarly filetype:txt looks for files with extension .txt

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNzA0ODEwMl19
+eyJoaXN0b3J5IjpbMTc1NDY0NTI5N119
 -->